vareha/data_engineering_zoomcamp_project/memory-bank/activeContext.md

   - Mart models (to be implemented) for specific dashboard use cases

 - **Dashboard Requirements**:
-  - Daily visualization: Pie chart of navigational status distribution
+  - Daily visualization: Pie chart of navigational status distribution in Metabase
   - Monthly visualization: Trend/distribution of navigational statuses over time
   - Interactive filtering for time period selection
+  - Self-hosted solution using Docker for Metabase

+### Data Quality Considerations
+- Ensured proper data cleaning in the intermediate layer:
+  - Handling duplicate unique_row_id values
+  - Standardizing field formats and values
+  - Adding flags for valid positions and MMSI values
+- Modified data quality tests to handle valid edge cases:
+  - Allow zero counts for navigational statuses (valid in real-world data)
+  - Allow NULL values in certain metrics
+  - Maintained essential not_null tests for key fields

 ### Open Questions
-- Performance considerations for large-scale dashboard queries
+- Performance considerations for large-scale dashboard queries in Metabase
 - Optimal aggregation level for monthly navigational status visualization
-- Best approach for interactive dashboard filtering
+- Configuration of BigQuery service account for Metabase connection
+- Impact of switching from Looker Studio to Metabase on project requirements

 This active context document captures the current state of the project, outlining immediate tasks, decisions in progress, and considerations that will influence the dbt implementation and dashboard development.
 It will be updated regularly as the project evolves.